IonicaBizau/reset-your-facebook-account/README.md

+:warning: **Please note** that these scripts are a collection of scripts maintained by the community.
+Please do *not* use them if you do not understand how they are working.
+You may have to make changes in them depending on the way how Facebook is changing.
+These scripts are going to help the process of cleaning the Facebook data, but you are in control of it.

 ## Prerequisites

-Install [this Chrome extension](https://chrome.google.com/webstore/detail/jquery-injector/indebdooekgjhkncmgbkeopjebofdoid?hl=en) to include jQuery on the page.
+Install [this Chrome extension](https://chrome.google.com/webstore/detail/jquery-injector/ekkjohcjbjcjjifokpingdbdlfekjcgi?hl) to include jQuery on the page.

 Replace `your-facebook-username` in URLs with your Facebook username.
 Then start hacking. :smile: